andywer/laravel-js-localization/README.md

 --------

 You may use Lang.get(), Lang.has(), Lang.choice(), Lang.locale() and trans() (alias for Lang.get()) in your Javascript code.
 They work just like Laravel's `Lang` facade.
+Additionally, you are able to pass configuration properties to your Javascript code as well.
+There is Config.get() in Javascript, too.
+Configure which config properties to pass to the client using the `config` field in `config/js-localization.php`.
+Attention: Do not export any security-critical properties like DB credentials or similar, since they would be visible to anyone using your application!

 Variables in messages are supported.
 For instance: `"This is my test string for :name."`.